The Nautical Research Journal, Volumes 1-40, 1949–1995

 The archive contains a wealth of nautical research and ship model building information unobtainable anywhere else.
 Many of the issues contained on the CD have been long out-of-print.
 The electronic versions of the Journal have been organized by volume to match the printed originals.
 To simplify looking up articles and references, each volume has been bookmarked to help you easily navigate from article to article.
 Page numbers in each PDF document match those of the printed original.

 The set also contains John Barry's comprehensive printed Index to Volumes 1 through 40 which has been converted to a searchable electronic format allowing easy searching and navigation.
 The searchable index is in HTML format which runs within your computer's web browser.
 This allows you to have the searchable index and the Journal open simultaneously on your computer.

 The documents are provided in the standard Adobe PDF format.
 You will need the the ability to view PDFs on your computer.
 Click here to learn more about viewing PDFs.

 For the CD-ROM, your computer must have a CD drive.
 For the USB version, your computer must have a standard USB port.
 For information about these options, including system requirements and choosing the right option, click here.

-The CD-ROM is being discontinued and is marked down for clearance.
+The CD-ROM is being discontinued.
 When the stock on hand is gone, they will no longer be available.